PCJohn/ocr-mask-dataset/README.md

 `--limit` caps how many processed images are kept per dataset.
 Shuffle is on by default so samples are drawn from across each dataset rather than the first N in file order.
 Pass `--no-shuffle` to disable.

+Drop `--gpu` if you don't have a CUDA GPU — everything runs on CPU, just slower.

 ## Mask granularity & known limitations